lkterry0301/Data-mining/README.md

 1. Current status of the program as it runs
 2. The length of time the program took to run.
-3. A list where the first element is class_label and the second is a hash of top [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) valued words.
-4. A data matrix where the first row is a set of all unique, interesting words in the corpus.
+3. A data matrix where the first row is a set of all unique, interesting words in the corpus.
 Every subsequent row is a list of size two representing a reuters document from the corpus.
 The first element is a hash map/dictionary representing the class label.
 Each class label has the elements: topics (set), places (set), and title (string) of a document.
 The second element is a hash map/dictionary of document's words and number of times that word appears in that document.
+4. A list where the first element is class_label and the second is a hash of top [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) valued words.
+5. A smaller, word reduced version of the above data structure

 The two feature vectors are saved to .dat files as json objects.